aselshall/rm/hw/class-presentation2.md

   8. Is the presentation clear, well-organized, and delivered effectively?
 (5 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation2%20rubric.docx) that we be used at class for evalluation.

-### Feedback
-- After your presentation, you will receive feedback from your peers and instructor to help refine your Introduction and overall research focus.